‘Resigned’ but ‘hopeful’: Dane County’s most liberal voters react to Biden nomination

 Pritchard said Sanders was her ideal candidate, but she’s “on board” with Biden because she doesn’t want Trump to get re-elected.

-Anderson-Carter said she's skeptical of Harris because of her record as Attorney General in California in which her office prosecuted marijuana-related offenses, putting non-violent people and Black people behind bars.
+Anderson-Carter said she’s skeptical of Harris because of her record as attorney general in California, where her office prosecuted marijuana-related offenses, putting non-violent people and Black people behind bars.

 Anderson-Carter was hopeful that Harris could be a fighter for African Americans, but said her track record as a prosecutor is worrisome.
 Anderson-Carter said she’ll believe Harris will help Black people when Harris proves it with action and concrete policy.